Celebrate fall with homemade Pumpkin Biscotti. This recipe is so easy, you’ll wonder why you haven’t been making your own biscotti this whole time.

 - Remove the pan from the oven.
 Leave the oven on.
 Wait 5-10 minutes, then slice the large cookie log on the bias into 1/2-inch slices.

 - Place the slices on cookie sheets and bake for 25 minutes.
+You may need a second tray.
 Turn cookie slices over and bake another 25 minutes.
 Cool on a rack.

-- To make this in advance: Store the cooled cookies in an airtight container.
+- Store the cooled cookies in an airtight container.
 For longer storage, store them in the freezer.

 This post was originally published on October 12, 2013.
 It has been updated for content and clarity.